ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The return flow is the difference between the water abstracted and the water consumed.

---- TO DO --- EXPLAIN BUG FIX RETURN FLOW GROUNDWATER ----
+*The reader is advised to read the **Important note about OS LISFLOOD v5** at the bottom of this page.*

 ### Livestock

 Livestock also requires water.
 LISFLOOD reads a _liv.nc_ file which determines the water demand for livestock in mm/day/pixel.
 For instance, Mubareka et al. (2013) (http://publications.jrc.ec.europa.eu/repository/handle/JRC79600) estimated the water requirements for the livestock sector in Europe, based on livestock density maps for 2005.
-Livestock water demand maps should account for different animal categories (e.g. cattle, pigs, poultry, and sheep and goats). -- TO DO -- This chapter provides guidelines for the preparation of liverstock water demand maps.
+Livestock water demand maps should account for different animal categories (e.g. cattle, pigs, poultry, and sheep and goats).
+[This chapter](https://ec-jrc.github.io/lisflood-code/4_Static-Maps_water-use/) of the OS LISFLOOD user guide provides guidelines for the preparation of liverstock water demand maps.

 The parameter `LivestockConsumptiveUseFraction` is used to determine the consumptive water usage of livestock.
 This can either be a fixed value, or a spatial explicit map.